sdunayer/laravel-taxcloud/README.md

 [![Latest Stable Version](https://poser.pugx.org/bporcelli/php-taxcloud/v/stable.png)](https://packagist.org/packages/bporcelli/php-taxcloud)
 [![Total Downloads](https://poser.pugx.org/bporcelli/php-taxcloud/downloads.png)](https://packagist.org/packages/bporcelli/php-taxcloud)

-**DEPRECATED.
-Consider using one of TaxCloud's [pre-built PHP SDKs](https://taxcloud.net/developer#pre_built_sdks) instead.**

 This library is based on the PHP TaxCloud library by [VMDoh](https://github.com/VMdoh/php-taxcloud).
 It introduces support for tax exemptions and brings the original library up-to-date with the most recent version of the [TaxCloud API](https://dev.taxcloud.com/docs/versions/1.0/).

-At this point, all of the functionality needed to complete an order has been implemented.
-The only API endpoint left to implement and test is [AddTransactions](https://dev.taxcloud.com/docs/versions/1.0/resources/taxcloud-us-advanced-apis/endpoints/list-taxcloud-us-advanced-apis-35962eeb-4ada-43bb-87a4-cfa5cdf0be08#endpoint_443977448363656300).

 A smoketest is provided that connects to the TaxCloud API using credentials stored in environment variables.
 It is intended for quick tests to ensure that